 In addition to those requirements, there are some Marketplace-specific ones to keep in mind:

 Target the Appropriate Java JRE: Regardless of the tools you use to develop your app, your app’s bytecode must be compatible with the target Java JRE for your version of Liferay.
-Your app will be rejected if its bytecode is not compatible with the Java JRE for the intended version of Liferay.
-Liferay 6.2 targets Java 1.7, and Liferay 7.0 targets Java 1.8.
+Your app will be rejected if its bytecode is not compatible with the Java JRE for the intended version of Liferay Digital Enterprise or Liferay Portal.
+Liferay Portal 6.2 targets Java 1.7, and Liferay Digital Enterprise 7.0 and Liferay Portal CE 7.0 target Java 1.8.
 If you use the Liferay Plugins SDK to develop your app, you can set the Java version by overriding the

 ant.build.javac.targetproperty in the Plugins SDK’s